Let’s review the main versions of C++, with their most important improvements and modifications.

 - Auto and

-: Allow automatic type deduction of variables, making code writing and maintenance easier. - Lambdas and Anonymous Functions: Introduction of lambda functions, which allow defining functions inline, useful for functional programming and reducing repetitive code.
+decltype: Allow automatic deduction of variable types, facilitating code writing and maintenance. - Lambdas and Anonymous Functions: Introduction of lambda functions, which allow defining inline functions, useful for functional programming and reducing repetitive code.

 - Move Semantics and Rvalue References: Introduction of move semantics to optimize memory management, especially in copy and assignment operations.